kelschbledsoe/kelschbledsoe.github.io/_posts/2024-12-30-mentoring.md

 - Do you know anything about Rust?
 - Can you troubleshoot these Raspberry Pi 3s that have sat in a corner collecting dust for years?
 - Can you configure a VM to run Mint 21 and guide a student to do some basic device management on it?

 The answer to all of that is... _maybe_.
 But just reflecting on these interactions gives me that _sparkle_ I was missing.
 Here are the **topics** and **projects**, figure it out.
 Somehow, a switch flipped in my brain, and suddenly I didn't have a mental blockade for these projects.
 I had the confidence to believe I had a decent shot at figuring these things out, at least to a level that a high schooler would understand and be able to continue their own self-discovery on the topic.
+I was entrusted to figure these things out.
+People were depending on me to have answers.

 ## The world is their oyster... and you're the fisherman!
 What do you wish you would have known in high school?
 What do you wish you could tell teenage you?
 Well, now here is your opportunity, only the kids are more stressed, more self-aware, and more talented than you ever were!

 No seriously, some of these kids are way smarter than me, and I'm a fairly smart cookie.

 By recognizing the role I play in this pivotal stage of these young adults, I was able to do a lot of self-reflection on my own academic journey.
 - I had minimal to no guidance on applying to college, understanding financial aid, and choosing a college
 - I changed my major to Computer Science on a whim, and was very behind my peers in prior knowledge, which heavily fed my imposter syndrome